 During the 2014 NBA Playoffs, Molly joined Turner Sports as a reporter for TNT and NBA TV.
 In this role, Molly worked the sidelines for the Pacers-Hawks seven-game first-round series with reports from practice, pregame, in-game and postgame, as well as exclusive sit-down interviews along the way.

 In July 2013, Molly signed with Top Rank Boxing as a ringside reporter during fights as well as a correspondent and host.
-Molly also recently returned to the sports where her career began, joining CBS Sports Network as a college football and college basketball sideline reporter in the fall of 2013 and adding to her current roles covering the NBA and boxing.
+In the fall of 2013, Molly also returned to the sports where her career began, joining CBS Sports Network as a college football and college basketball sideline reporter.

 Previously, Molly worked for the MountainWest Sports Network (The Mtn.) which was also a member of the Comcast Sports Group, part of the NBC Sports Group and a division of NBCUniversal.
 During her five years with The Mtn., Molly worked primarily as a college football sideline reporter and was also the lone sideline reporter for men's and women's basketball on the nationwide network.
 Utilizing her more than 14-years of experience as a competitive swimmer, she also served as the swimming color analyst for all studio shows.
 Molly covered a total of 12 college sports for The Mtn. with a focus on pregame and postgame coverage as well as in-depth feature stories for the network's daily sportscast, and she also co-hosted special programming.

 Molly's work covering college sports could occasionally be seen on various other networks, including CBS Sports Network and NBC Sports Network which were league partners with The Mtn.
 She also hosted ESPN Road Trip to the Big Dance for a three-part series.
 In addition, as one of the top swimming analysts on television, Big Ten Network called upon Molly to lead its swimming coverage for three seasons.